Don't just hope for a cure — help us find one.

-Individuals living with dementia or those who are at risk of developing it, caregivers and healthy volunteers with no dementia issues are urgently needed to participate in hundreds of actively enrolling clinical trials focused on Alzheimer's and other dementia.
+Individuals living with dementia, caregivers and healthy volunteers without dementia are urgently needed to participate in hundreds of actively enrolling clinical trials focused on Alzheimer's and other dementia.
 Recruiting and retaining trial participants is now the greatest obstacle, other than funding, to developing the next generation of Alzheimer's treatments.

 By participating in clinical research, you can help to accelerate progress and provide valuable insight into potential treatments and methods of prevention.
 Get started with Alzheimer’s Association TrialMatch®

 Benefits of participating in clinical trials

-- Enables people living with the disease to play a more active role in your own health care.
+- Enables people living with the disease to play a more active role in their own

-- You can gain access to potential treatments before they are widely available.
+- Gives access to potential treatments before they are widely available.

 - Offers expert medical care at leading health care facilities — often free of cost

 Risks of participation

 Patient safety is the most important aspect of every Alzheimer's clinical trial.
 The procedures for each study are reviewed by an expert board not directly involved in the trial, helping ensure that patient safety is protected.

-- There may be unpleasant or even serious side effects related to the potential treatment(s) being studied.
+- Unpleasant or even serious side effects related to the potential treatments being studied.